s0ders/akira.sh/content/posts/channel-patterns.md

 ### Notification channels

 When sending information on a channel to notify that something happened, the type of the notification is of little importance.
-We could use a channel of `int` or `bool` but then we would be wasting a little bit of memory.
+We could use a channel of `int` or `bool` but then we would be wasting memory and other developers reading that code might struggle understanding if the value sent has a specific meaning.

 The *de facto* type for notification channels is `chan struct{}`, indeed `struct{}` is the only value that uses zero bytes of memory and explicitly signals that this channel is meant for notification only and than we don't care about the value it conveys, we only care about the fact that a notification was sent or received.